jonlpersson/ed-latimore/site/_drafts/7-ways-to-improve-numeracy-skills.md

 It’s amazing the amount of damage that is done by the media misquoting statistics and data or taking them out of context.
 One thing that will make you more comfortable using numbers is learning which buzzwords to look out for when you see the statistics.

-For example, most people don’t realize that “mean” (the sum of all data divided amount of all data) and “median”(the data point that is the midpoint of the range) are not synonymous and are often not the same quantity.
+For example, most people don’t realize that “mean” (the sum of all data divided amount of all data) and “median”(the data point that is the midpoint of the range) are not synonymous and are usually not the same quantity.
 Depending on the data under analysis, this makes a BIG difference.

 News outlets and social media posts tend to use whichever buzzword can be used correctly and fits best with the point their trying to make.
 For example: